istio/istio.io/content/blog/2018/istio-multicluster/index.md

 keywords: [multi-cluster]
 ---

-In Istio 0.8 we introduced the Istio Multicluster support that expand the services mesh of a local cluster with services from remote cluster(s).
-In this approach the user is installing only the critical components necessary to connect remote services to to the local Istio mesh.
+There are several ways to target integration between clusters.
+In Istio 0.8, for instance, we introduced the Istio Multicluster support that expand the services mesh of a local cluster with services from remote cluster(s).
+In this approach the user is installing only the critical components necessary to connect remote services to the local Istio mesh.
 The advantages of one mesh are clear yet there are some scenarios when this is not feasible to create a Multi-cluster topology.
-The major one is that it requires that the Pod/Service CIDR addresses will be unique across the connected clusters while some cloud provider can not guarantee to that.
+This is because it requires that the Pod/Service CIDR addresses will be unique across the connected clusters while some cloud providers (such as [IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service)) can not guarantee to that.

 In this blog post we describe another approach for Istio Multi-Cluster that leverages its own capabilities of routing and ingress/egress to support sharing services between clusters.
 We also share an example of a distributed Bookinfo app that demonstrates the use of this approach.